mikesmallhelp/wacat/README.md

   1 passed (22.9s)
 ```

 In the output you can see that values from the input-texts.txt file are used.
 You can use for the testing different input text files, for example from the page https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file.
 When you use a big input text file, use --timeout parameter (see below) with enough big value.
-Currently running wacat with huge files seems to use a lot of time in first page of the application.
-There is issue about that.

 ## Test only links